gemssingaporestudentcouncil/virtual-workshops/_posts/2020-02-10-whatsapp-bot.md

 -----

 This workshop was created by [@jajoosam](https://github.com/jajoosam) for Hack Club.
-Full credits go to him and all co-authors.
+Full credits go to they and all co-authors.
 Their original work is licensed under the CC BY-SA 4.0 which allows for the work to be redistributed.